makrai/notes/artetxe2004-unsup-cross-ling-method-issue-acl.md

 ## 5.2 Evaluation practices

-### Over-reliance on translation tasks.
-Most work
+### Over-reliance on translation tasks

-### Lack of an established cross-lingual enchmark.
+### Lack of an established cross-lingual benchmark.
 At the same time, there is

 # 6 unified outlook of established research areas and recommendations